 BV measures how efficiently your dog’s body uses protein.
 Proteins with higher biological values are absorbed and utilised more effectively, making them a preferred choice.

 Carbohydrates are often blamed for ‘feeding’ cancer cells and helping them grow.
 However, the relationship between cancer cells and carbohydrates is a lot more complex than that.
 You can dig a little deeper into the subject by heading to this link: Do carbohydrates feed my dog’s cancer?

 In short, while it’s certainly advisable to avoid foods with a high Glycemic Index (GI), it’s important to remember that carbohydrates act as fuel for everything the body does.
 Avoiding them completely could leave your dog’s healthy cells low on energy.

-I’m not recommending a high-carbohydrate diet for dogs with cancer by any means.
-You need to consider what is best for your dog’s individual needs.
-Diets low in carbohydrates often have higher fat content, which may not be ideal for every dog battling cancer and could even backfire (we’ll delve into this later).
+Additionally, diets low in carbohydrates often have higher fat content, which may not be ideal for every dog battling cancer and could even backfire – we’ll delve into this later.

-Additionally, many carbohydrates are rich in antioxidants, that can help protect cells from damage.
-So, they’re not all bad news.
+It’s also worth noting that many carbohydrates are rich in antioxidants that can help defend cells against damage So, they’re not all bad news.

 - Brown rice

 - Sweet potato

 Dietary fats play a crucial role in the diet of dogs with cancer.
 They not only increase the food’s calorie content, but fat also tastes good, so it improves the appeal of the food.
 This is especially important for dogs with cancer, as the disease often affects their appetite.

 Good sources of fats and high-fat foods include: